 Samsung is the biggest smartphone maker in the world.
-That’s a massive achievement when you consider the strength of the competition from Apple and Huawei.
+That’s a massive achievement when you consider the strength of the competition from Apple and Huawei but which is the best Samsung phone around?

 The South Korean manufacturer has led the way in a number of key areas, from adopting fancy OLED screen technology to the practice of releasing a new flagship phone every six months.
 Indeed, the sheer number of Samsung phones out there on the market is a good reason to assemble a list.